 The Oracle Solaris man page for the

-open(2) system call contains a number of flags that applications can use when opening files.
+open(2) system call (no link, sun.com no longer exists) contains a number of flags that applications can use when opening files.
 One of them looks rather innocent:

 O_SYNC: Write I/O operations on the file descriptor complete as defined by synchronized I/O file integrity completion.